fbpx

 Make The Visit to Newburyport and Plum Island

-If you live in Northesastern Massachusetts and have not visited Newburyport and Plum Island take some time to do so.
+If you live in Northeastern Massachusetts and have yet to visit Newburyport and Plum Island, take some time to do so.
 And, of course, you won’t miss the Plum Island pink house along the way

-Newburyport is a tourist coastal town with tons of quaint shops and plenty of restaurants while Plum Island offers miles of National Wildlife Reserve and some great beaches.
+Newburyport is a tourist coastal town with many quaint shops and plenty of restaurants while Plum Island offers miles of National Wildlife Reserve and some great beaches.

-Personally, I love the Sandy Point State Reservation at the end of the island.
-It is peaceful, quiet and absolutely stunning.
-Parking is limited but it make for the best beach day if you can get their early enough to park.
+I love the Sandy Point State Reservation at the end of the island.
+It is peaceful, quiet and stunning.
+Parking is limited, but it makes for the best beach day if you can get there early enough to park.

 Sunrise at Sandy Point State Reservation